Session-based Social and Dependency-aware Software Recommendation: Experiments

-\subsubsection{Parameter Settings.}
+\subsubsection{Parameter Settings}

-We implement our model based on TensorFlow \cite{abadi2016tensorflow}.
-Adam \cite{kingma2014adam} is chosen as optimizer and optimization parameters are set as suggested in \cite{abadi2016tensorflow}.
-In this environment, our model is trained in 20 epochs of batch size 200 and dropout \cite{srivastava2014dropout} with 0.2 is applied.
-For all models, the dimensions of package representations and hidden vectors are fixed to 100.
-Both in social and dependency networks, we set number of layers $L = 2$ and sample 10 one-hop neighbors and 5 two-hop neighbors as recommended in \cite{hamilton2017inductive}.
+Our proposed model is implemented using TensorFlow \cite{abadi2016tensorflow}.
+Adam \cite{kingma2014adam} is chosen as optimizer and parameters are initialized as suggested in \cite{abadi2016tensorflow}.
+The batch size and dropout are set to 200 and 0.2, respectively.
+The embedding dimensions of both developers and software packages for all models are set to 100.
+For both social network and dependency network, we employ the graph attention networks with 2 layers, i.e., $L=2$ according to \cite{hamilton2017inductive} and for each node 10 one-hop neighbors and 5 two-hop neighbors are sampled as recommended in \cite{hamilton2017inductive}.
+All experiments are run on a machine with a GeForce RTX2080Ti GPU.